-- This segment contains a detailed breakdown of the firm’s structure.
-It includes the firm’s founding date, as well as the names and titles of its largest shareholders and leaders.
+- This part contains a detailed breakdown of the firm’s structure.
+It includes the firm’s founding date and the names and titles of its largest shareholders and leaders.

 - This section tracks the firm’s moves from establishment to the present.
 It details any mergers, acquisitions, name changes and similar actions.

-- This part depicts the services the firm offers, along with any licenses and registrations it holds.
+- This part describes the services the firm offers, along with any licenses and registrations it holds.

 Information Available on Investment Advisors and Firms

-The FINRA BrokerCheck database doesn’t contain detailed information about investment advisors and firms, but it directs you to the Investment Advisor Public Disclosure (IAPD) database that belongs to the SEC.
+The FINRA BrokerCheck database doesn’t contain detailed information about investment advisors and firms, but it directs you to the Investment Advisor Public Disclosure (IAPD) database that is administered by the SEC.
 You can look up a firm or individual by name or CRD number.

 For most advisors and firms, you’ll find a Form ADV and one or more informational brochures.
 Every advisor registered with the SEC must file and update the Form ADV at least annually.
 This document provides a glance at information like business practices, types of clients served, disciplinary disclosures and much more.
 Brochures provide more intricate details, such as: